Paul-Nguyen/puppet-panfs/README.md

 Tested on Centos6.
 Requires an RPM or DEB of panfs and panfs-apps to be available in a source repository somewhere.
+Requires firewall rules - see the panfs documentation for which ports.

 ## Development